 In Penn Foster’s flexible, online HVACR Technician Career Diploma, you’ll cover foundational skills like

 You’ll also have the opportunity to prepare and sit for the EPA exam, the cost of which is covered by your program tuition!

-How can you learn hands-on skills in an online class?
+How can you learn hands-on skills in an online class

 Learning the foundational knowledge and skills that can be essential to starting an HVAC career around your own schedule sounds ideal.
 You don’t have to travel to classes, sacrifice hours at work, or juggle family life.
 But how are you supposed to learn the hands-on techniques needed for HVACR work from behind a computer screen?

+With Penn Foster’s online HVACR Technician Training Program, you’ll build the knowledge and skills needed to take the first steps toward a successful career in the field, all online.
 Through visual guides, interactive animations, and demonstration videos, you’ll be able to learn, understand, and apply the skills you’re studying—right from home!
 Combined with exams after each lesson to test your knowledge, the engaging and up-to-date material can help you build your HVAC career confidence.

 Not only can a career in HVAC offer stability, it can pay well.
 The average salary for trained and licensed HVAC technicians was $48,730 in 2019!
 If you’re ready to take the next steps toward becoming an HVAC technician, or you want to learn more about how you can train for a hands-on career online, reach out to our expert Admissions Specialists at 1-888-427-6500.